mixxxdj/manual/source/chapters/vinyl_control.rst

    Mixxx preferences - Setting up Input and Output devices for Vinyl Control

-Mixxx can be controlled by up to 2 decks with either timecoded vinyl or timecoded CDs.
+Mixxx can be controlled by up to 4 decks with either timecoded vinyl or timecoded CDs.

 #.
 Open :menuselection:`Preferences --> Sound Hardware`
 #.
 Select the :guilabel:`Input` tab
 #.
-From the :guilabel:`Vinyl Control 1` and :guilabel:`Vinyl Control 2`
+From the :guilabel:`Vinyl Control 1` - :guilabel:`Vinyl Control 4`
    drop-down menus, select the soundcard(s) which your decks are plugged into
 #.
 In the channel selection drop-down menu, select the channel pairs
-   corresponding to the plug on your soundcard that your deck(s) are plugged into, typically :guilabel:`Channels 1-2` and :guilabel:`Channels 3-4`
+   corresponding to the plug on your soundcard that your deck(s) are plugged into, typically :guilabel:`Channels 1-2` and :guilabel:`Channels 3-4` etc.
 #.
 Click :guilabel:`Apply` to save the changes.
 #.
 Select the :guilabel:`Output` tab
 #.
-Specified :guilabel:`Deck 1` and :guilabel:`Deck 2` to route Mixxx's output
+Specify :guilabel:`Deck 1` - :guilabel:`Deck 4` to route Mixxx's output
    directly to the external mixer
 #.
 Click :guilabel:`Apply` to save the changes.